pljones/jTrapKATEditor/README.md

 + java -jar jTrapKATEditor.jar

-or double-clicking on Windows.
+or double-click on Windows.
 To make this work, the build depends on P. Simon Tuffs' [One-Jar](http://one-jar.sourceforge.net/index.php?page=introduction&file=intro "One-Jar Introduction") packaging system.
-If you want to build from source, get [one-jar-boot-0.97.jar](http://one-jar.sourceforge.net/index.php?page=downloads&file=downloads "Downloads") and unzip it into "one-jar", then use the Makefile.
-(I had to do things my own way, naturally.)
+If you want to build from source, get [one-jar-boot-0.97.jar](http://one-jar.sourceforge.net/index.php?page=downloads&file=downloads "Downloads") and unzip it into "one-jar".

+I had to do things my own way, naturally, when it comes to the build processes.
+Yes, it's scala... so I used a classic Makefile...